KyleKing/recipes/docs/soup/kale_sausage_white_bean_soup_with_parm_toasts.md

 ## Recipe

 - If not using a bag of washed and pre-cut Kale, separate the kale leaves from the stalks (discard the stalks), tear the kale into large pieces, then wash and dry the kale (use a salad spinner or pat dry with a clean kitchen towel)
-- Dump the beans into a bowl and mash them partially with a potato masher so some are whole and some are mashed (this will help thicken the soup)
+- Quarter the onion and lightly pulse in a food processor until diced, but not pulverized; set aside
+- Drain and rinse the beans, then lightly pulse to mash up around half of the beans while keeping around half mostly whole.
+- Slice the sausage length wise, remove the casing, then break apart into small pieces
-- Heat 1 tbsp of the oil in a large (at least 5-quart) pot over medium heat.
-Add the sausage and cook, stirring, until browned and no longer pink, 5 to 6 minutes.
-Add the onions and cook, stirring, until lightly golden, 9 to 10 minutes
+- Heat 1 tbsp of the oil in a large (at least 5-quart) pot over medium heat
+    - Add the sausage and cook, stirring, until browned and no longer pink (5-6 min)
+    - Add the onions and cook, stirring, until lightly golden (~8 min)
-- Add the garlic and chili flakes and cook, stirring, 1 more minute.
-Add the flour and cook, stirring, until it is absorbed into the mixture, 1 to 2 minutes
+    - Add the garlic and red pepper flakes, stir, and cook for one more minute
+    - Add the flour and cook, stirring, until absorbed into the mixture
 - Add the beans, chicken broth, salt, and pepper.
-Bring to a boil, then add the kale to the soup in batches so it wilts into the liquid.
-Reduce the heat to low and simmer, stirring occasionally, until the soup thickens, 15 to 20 minutes.
-Season with more salt and chili flakes to taste.
+Bring to a boil.
+    - Then add the kale to the soup in batches so it wilts into the liquid.
+Reduce the heat to low and simmer, stirring occasionally, until the soup thickens (15-20 min)
+    - Season with more salt and red pepper flakes to taste

 ### Parmesan Toasts